Vision Zero Road Safety Plan

 Obtaining feedback on various potential safety issues in this project is crucial.
 The information received from the public will assist in identifying the overall project mission, vision, goal statements, perceived community concerns related to road safety, and emphasis areas (areas where an action plan can be developed and resource allocation can improve road safety).
 The public will be engaged through a comprehensive approach that includes:

-• A Public Opinion Survey to gather community concerns related to road safety, implemented using online survey tools and promoted through various media channels.
+- A Public Opinion Survey to gather community concerns related to road safety, implemented using online survey tools and promoted through various media channels.

-• Two in-person Public Information Centres (PICs) to share study findings, receive public feedback, and respond to questions and comments.
+- Two in-person Public Information Centres (PICs) to share study findings, receive public feedback, and respond to questions and comments.

-• Development of accessible content for the project webpage, social media alerts, and traditional media ads to ensure continuous public involvement and awareness.
+- Development of accessible content for the project webpage, social media alerts, and traditional media ads to ensure continuous public involvement and awareness.

 Public Information Centre #1

-PIC #1 is scheduled for Wednesday, September 18, 2024, from 6:00pm to 8:00pm and will be held at the following location:
+PIC #1 was held on Wednesday, September 18, 2024, from 6:00pm to 8:00pm at the following location:

 Milliken Mills Community Centre (South Hall)